Kathund/AutoWelcomeBack/README.md

 - Added all the different change logs to the gui
 - Added Change log for when the module updates
 - Changed the way usernames were gotten to improve performance
+- Welcomes a user when the join the guild using a custom message

 ### v1.2.3